egemenimre/opticks/docs/models/sharpness.md

 The real optical MTF will be lower than this value, due to real world design limitations, materials, manufacturing, integration as well as mechanical and thermal loads.
 This is usually measured in the lab.

-[^1]: The Infrared & Electro-Optical Systems Handbook, J. S. Accetta, David L. Shumaker (Ed.), 	Infrared Information Analysis Center, 1993.
+[^1]: The Infrared & Electro-Optical Systems Handbook; J. S. Accetta, David L. Shumaker (Ed.); 	Infrared Information Analysis Center, 1993.

+[^2]: A Tutorial on Electro-Optical/Infrared (EO/IR) Theory and Systems; G. M. Koretsky, J. F. Nicoll, M. S. Taylor; Institute for Defense Analyses, IDA Document D-4642, 2013.